sanjaypatel2525/sanjaypatel2525.github.io/_posts/2018-09-23-java-function-interface-is-the-java-functional-interface.md

 ## 4. Java Function Interface is the Java Functional interface
 By now you must have figured out Function Interface is actually an interface which is annotated by @funcationInterface and has an only single method to do small function based logic.
 ## 5. Conclusion
-In this blog, we have discussed the Java function interface and what is are funcational interfaces.
+In this blog, we have discussed the Java function interface and what is are functional interfaces.
 Also, how Function interface can be chained easily.
 &nbsp;